San Felipe incident (1596): Wreck of San Felipe

 On July 12, 1596, the Spanish ship San Felipe set sail from Manila to Acapulco under captain Matías de Landecho with a cargo that was estimated to be worth over 1 million pesos.
 This relatively late departure of the Manila galleon meant San Felipe sailed during the Pacific typhoon season.
-After being hit by two typhoons, the captain decided to sail towards Japan to refit, but on the approach to the Japanese coast the galleon was hit by a third typhoon, leaving the ship without any sails.
-Thanks to the Kuroshio current, the ship was able to drift towards Japan, a happenstance that the crew considered a miracle.
-Despite sighting land on the latitude of Kyoto, the ship could not land in the strong winds and was drifted away.
-Amid fears of the uncontrollable ship crashing into the rocks, San Felipe approached the coast of Tosa Province on Shikoku on October 19, 1596.
+After being hit by two typhoons, the captain decided to sail towards Japan to refit, but on the approach to the Japanese coast the galleon was hit by a third typhoon, leaving the ship without sails.
+Thanks to the Kuroshio current, the ship drifted towards Japan, a happenstance that the crew considered a miracle.
+They sighted land on the latitude of Kyoto, but could not land in the strong winds and drifted further.
+Amid fears of the uncontrollable ship crashing onto the rocks, San Felipe approached the coast of Tosa Province on Shikoku on October 19, 1596.

-Assured by the tales of Hideyoshi's hospitality to the friars, the captain felt safe enough to turn down a suggestion from his crew to make their way to the friendly port of Nagasaki, center of the Nanban trade.
-The local daimyo Chōsokabe Motochika, however, showed himself to be unfriendly to the foreigners as he forced the disabled ship to go to his home port of Urado (浦戸; in present-day Kōchi) with 200 armed boats.
-Once San Felipe reached Urado, it was wrecked on a sandbar.
+Having heard of Hideyoshi's hospitality to the friars, the captain felt safe enough to turn down a suggestion from his crew to make their way to the friendly port of Nagasaki, center of the Nanban trade.
+The local daimyo Chōsokabe Motochika, however, was unfriendly to the foreigners and forced the disabled ship to his home port of Urado (浦戸; in present-day Kōchi) with 200 armed boats.
+On arrival it wrecked on a sandbar.
 The Chōsokabe samurai then confiscated the remaining 600,000 pesos worth of cargo on board – the rest had already been lost in the stormy voyage.
-Chōsokabe Motochika claimed it was standard procedure, as it was his understanding of the Japanese maritime law that any vessel stranded or wrecked in Japan belonged to the local authorities along with its cargo; he may also have been tempted by the cargo itself, since the Nanban trade and the wealth associated with it rarely reached Shikoku.
+Chōsokabe Motochika claimed this was standard procedure, as it was his understanding of the Japanese maritime law that any vessel stranded or wrecked in Japan belonged, with its cargo, to the local authorities.
+He may also have been tempted by the cargo itself, since the Nanban trade and the wealth associated with it rarely reached Shikoku.

-When the Spanish crew protested, Motochika suggested that they take their case to Hideyoshi, the de facto head of government, and recommended they seek help from his personal friend Mashita Nagamori, one of the five commissioners under Hideyoshi.
-Captain Landecho acted upon the advice and sent two of his officers to the capital Kyoto, with the instructions that they should rendezvous with the Franciscan friars and avoid dealing with the Jesuits.
+When the Spanish crew protested, Motochika suggested that they take their case to Hideyoshi, the de facto head of government, and seek help from his personal friend Mashita Nagamori, one of the five commissioners under Hideyoshi.
+Captain Landecho acted upon the advice and sent two of his officers to the capital Kyoto, with instructions that they should meet with Franciscan friars and avoid dealing with the Jesuits.